hl2guide/Filterlist-for-AdGuard-or-PiHole/README.md

 _Please Note: The list is aggressive so please ensure that you add your own "Custom filtering rules" for domains you want to allow. e.g: @@||nexusmods.com^$important_

+As of version 2.0 the list is more cleaned up, optimized and better than ever.

 ## Usage 📐